BassT23/Proxmox/README.md

 - Headless Mode
 - Extra updates
 - "stopped" or "running" LXC/VM
-- "only" or "exclude" LXC/VM by ID
+- "only" or "exclude" LXC/VM by ID/TAG/range

 # Extra Updates:
 If updater detects installation: (disable, if you want in `/etc/ultimate-updater/update.conf`)